 Resources and Other Legislation Amendment Bill 2021

-The Resources and Other Legislation Amendment Bill 2021 was introduced on 16 June 2021.
-It proposes a number of amendments that will provide certainty to resource authority holders and ensure existing rights and interests are maintained.
+The Resources and Other Legislation Amendment Bill 2021 was introduced into the Queensland Parliament on 16 June 2021 and was passed on 13 October 2021.
+It includes a number of amendments that will provide certainty to resource authority holders and ensure existing rights and interests are maintained.

 Legal standing of historical leases

-The proposed amendments clarify the legal standing of certain leases approved between 1989 to 2010 under the Mineral Resources Act 1989 and the Petroleum Act 1923.
+The Bill contained amendments clarify the legal standing of certain leases approved between 1989 to 2010 under the Mineral Resources Act 1989.
 The amendments clarify that leases issued without an instrument of lease are valid and have always been valid.

 Expiry of authorities to prospect (ATPs)

-The amendments propose to defer the expiry of existing authorities to prospect (ATPs) that are subject to production lease applications.
+The Bill also defers the expiry of existing authorities to prospect (ATPs) that are subject to production lease applications.

 Renewal of production leases

-Under the proposed amendments, if a company has made a valid application to renew a production lease under the Petroleum Act 1923 before the lease expires, that lease will remain in force beyond its expiry date until a decision is made on the renewal.
+The Bill also included amendments to ensure that, if a company has made a valid application to renew a production lease under the Petroleum Act 1923 before the lease expires, it will remain in force beyond its expiry date until a decision is made on the renewal.